Mixed-state long-range order and criticality from measurement and feedback: Introduction

 Our construction (Sec.\ref{sec:general}, see Fig.\ref{fig:main_fig} for schematic) relies on three ingredients, namely, local projective measurement, local unitary operations, and non-local classical communication.
 Starting with an input state, which we extensively bipartition in two disjoint Hilbert spaces, $A$ and $B$, we perform single-site measurements within $A$.
 Based on the measurement outcomes, recorded as classical data, we perform appropriate unitary feedback consisting of local unitary gates acting on $B$.
 We will allow the local unitary gates to depend on the {\it global} classical data, thus requiring non-local classical communication.
-Such a two-step protocol generically realizes a mixed state, i.e. an ensemble of pure states associated with distinct measurement outcomes.
+Such a two-step protocol generically generates an ensemble of pure states associated with distinct measurement outcomes, hence defining a mixed state.
 The resulting mixed state on $B$ ($\rho_B$) may exhibit various long-range quantum orders and quantum criticality coexisting with extensive classical entropy.
 We show that $\rho_B$ admits a purification that can be obtained by performing a controlled unitary on the composite $AB$ system.
 As such, our protocol may be regarded as implementing a controlled unitary that generically cannot be realized using finite-depth unitary circuits.
 This unitary description also provides a powerful handle allowing us to characterize $\rho_B$ by analyzing the parent Hamiltonian of its purification.

 Our framework is inspired by adaptive circuits, where the choice of the applied local unitary gates depends on the global measurement outcomes in a way that post-measurement pure state trajectories associated with different measurement outcomes will be deterministically converted to the same target pure state.
 This architecture has provided a powerful framework that enables the efficient preparation of a large class of non-trivial pure states, including gapped topological orders and gapless conformal critical states in short times \cite{Raussendorf_2001_ghz,3d_cluster_state_2005,cirac_2008_optical,stace_2016_css,cirac_2021_locc,ashvin_2021_measurement,verresen2021_measurement_cold_atom,bravyi_2022_adaptive,lu2022measurement,ashvin_single_shot_2022,ashvin_hierarchy_2022}, which are impossible using any local unitary protocols.
 The operations required by adaptive circuits (mid-circuit measurements and feedback) are available in several quantum hardwares, and indeed the adaptive, finite-depth preparation of certain topological orders has been realized experimentally in recent works \cite{iqbal2023topological,foss2023experimental}.
 While our construction of quantum channels utilizes the same ingredients (local quantum operations and non-local classical communication) as in adaptive circuits, various post-measurement states generically do not converge in our protocol, thereby leading to a mixed-state ensemble that exhibits certain long-range quantum order and quantum criticality despite having extensive entropy.